Created: 03/05/2015 11:53 AM WNYT.com

 By: By MARTIN CRUTSINGER

-WASHINGTON (AP) — Orders to U.S. factories fell for a fourth straight month in November, with demand in a key category that signals business investment plans down for a third month.
+WASHINGTON (AP) — Orders to U.S. factories fell again in January but a key investment category showed a gain.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)